gretatuckute/ClosedLoop/README.md

 # Closed-Loop EEG Neurofeedback System

 This GitHub contains code for running a closed-loop, real-time EEG neurofeedback system.

+The framework is:
+1. Written using exclusively Python source code for a high degree of modularity and transparency.
+2. A fully automated, real-time implementation without the need for any manual throughout the neurofeedback session.
+3. Not dependent on any preliminary EEG recordings prior to the neurofeedback session.
+4. Feasible to run using consumer-grade, portable EEG acquisition equipment with dry electrodes.
+5. Robust to decoding of cognitive states across intra- and inter-individidual variability (*paper: Tuckute et al., 2019: "A framework for closed-loop neurofeedback for real-time EEG decoding" in prep*).

-The system is initially designed for a visual attention paradigm ([deBettencourt et al., 2015](https://www.nature.com/articles/nn.3940)), where the subjective attentional state of the participant is decoded in real-time and used to update the subsequent visual stimuli to modulate the attentional state using feedback.
+The framework is initially designed for a visual attention paradigm ([deBettencourt et al., 2015](https://www.nature.com/articles/nn.3940)), where the subjective attentional state of the participant is decoded in real-time and used to update the subsequent visual stimuli to modulate the attentional state using feedback.

 The system can easily be adapted for various visual paradigms (see **Stimuli**).